Artist in Residence, Acting Workshop

 Primary Academic Program: Bard Conservatory of Music: Vocal Arts

 Biography:Jack Ferver is a New York based writer, choreographer, and director.
-His genre defying performances, which have been called “so extreme that they sometimes look and feel like exorcisms” (The New Yorker), explore the tragicomedy of the human psyche.
-Ferver’s “darkly humorous” (The New York Times) works interrogate and indict an array of psychological and socio-political issues, particularly in the realms of sexual orientation, gender, and power struggles.
-His visionary direction blurs boundaries between fantastic theatrics and stark naturalism, character and self, humor and horror.
+Their genre defying performances, which have been called “so extreme that they sometimes look and feel like exorcisms” (The New Yorker), explore the tragicomedy of the human psyche.
+Ferver’s “darkly humorous” (The New York Times) works interrogate and indict an array of psychological and socio-political issues, particularly in the realms of gender, sexual orientation, and power struggles.
+Their visionary direction blurs boundaries between fantastic theatrics and stark naturalism, character and self, humor and horror.

 Department: Bard Conservatory of Music